-- Accuracy: Management reports contains facts and figures which may be misunderstood if not recorded accurately.
+Management reports contain facts and figures which may be misunderstood if not recorded accurately.

-- Suitable Title: The title of the report should be self-explanatory.
-It should specify what that report consists of?
+The title of the report should be self-explanatory.
+In addition, it should specify what that report consists of.

-- Timeliness: Management uses these reports for decision making and policy formulation.
-Reports should be prepared and presented at regular intervals.
+Management uses these reports for decision-making and policy formulation.
+So, one must prepare and present the reports at regular intervals.

-- Cost-Effective: Preparation of the report should not add unnecessary expense.
-The cost should not exceed the benefit from the report.
+Preparation of the report should not add unnecessary costs.
+The expense incurred while reporting should not exceed the benefit from the report.

-- Selective: The mode of presentation should be selected in a way, which represent information in the best possible way.
+The mode of presentation should be selected in a way that represents information in the best manner.

-- Comprehension: Management reports should be made in a simple and systematic form.
-The end-user should understand it easily.
+Management reports should be made in a simple and systematic form.
+This is because the end-user should understand it easily.

-- Unbiased: It should convey true facts and figures and doesn’t get affected by the personal bias of the person.
+It should convey true facts and figures.
+Also, it must not get affected by the personal bias of the person.